A conibear safety gripper is a trapping safety tool that everyone should own.

 The design of the body gripping trap is pretty simple.

 Two metal square jaws are hinged together and they're powered by one or two springs.

-The "dog" is attached to a trigger which holds the two jaws in the set position.
+The "dog" is attached to a trigger which holds the two jaws open in the set position.